Sertanejo people: Etymology

+The term Sertanejo derives from the Portuguese word "sertão", meaning hinterland.
+During colonial times, sertão was used as a generic term to refer to all territories in the Americas that were not in the coast, as a result, regions of Brazil other than the northeast also adopted the word "sertanejo" to refer to things such as the musical styles and way of speaking of people from the countryside, originating the names for the "sertanejo music" of São Paulo and the "sertanejo dialect" of center-western Brazil, both of which are unrelated to the Sertanejo people.
+During the 19th and 20th century the use of the term "sertão" as a synonym for all lands considered isolated fell in disuse, as the term became more and more associated specifically with the sertão sub-region of northeastern Brazil.

+History

-Origin and way of life
+Origin

 Sertanejos in the caatinga, state of Bahia, engraving from the 1810s.

-Cattle were introduced into the Zona da Mata of Northeastern Brazil during the administration of Tomé de Sousa (1549-1553) and were initially directly linked to the sugar cycle, as these animals served as animal traction for the sugarcane fields and as food.
+Cattle were introduced into the Zona da Mata of Northeastern Brazil during the administration of Tomé de Sousa (1549–1553) and were initially directly linked to the sugar cycle, as these animals served as animal traction for the sugarcane fields and as food.
 Over the decades, the cattle herds multiplied and caused disruption to the sugarcane plantations.
-This factor, combined with the Dutch invasions of Northeast Brazil, in which many sugar mill pastures were destroyed and many opponents of Dutch rule had to take refuge in the interior, and the social rigidity of the sugar cycle, which required only a few free workers, caused whites, mamelucos, mulattos and blacks from the coastal areas of Bahia and Pernambuco to migrate and stabilish in the Caatinga, along with the cattle, as vaqueiros (cowboys) and assistants.
+This factor, combined with the Dutch invasions of Northeast Brazil, in which many sugar mill pastures were destroyed and many opponents of Dutch rule had to take refuge in the interior, and the social rigidity of the sugar cycle, which required only a few free workers, caused whites, mamelucos, mulattos and blacks from the coastal areas of Bahia and Pernambuco to migrate and establish in the Caatinga, along with the cattle, as vaqueiros (cowboys) and assistants.

 The colonization of the semi-arid of Northeastern Brazil occurred between the 16th and 18th centuries and followed the course of its rivers, such as the São Francisco, Parnaíba, Itapicuru, Vaza-Barris, Apodi, Piranhas-Açu, Jaguaribe, Acaraú and Gurgueia, on whose banks many cattle ranches were formed.
-The vaqueiros and helpers came into conflict with the indigenous people, although there was continuous admixture with the indigenous people in the Caatingas and Amerindians became cowboys.
+The vaqueiros and helpers came into conflict with the indigenous people, although there was continuous admixture with the indigenous people in the Caatinga and Amerindians became cowboys.